myroyalgold/Daikibo-Project/README.md

 # Daikibo-Project
+## Task1:(Coding) Create an algorithm to unify 2 different data models.
-## Task1 : Combine code into a unified format using Python
+Combine code into a unified format using Python
 ### Here is the background information on task 1
 We have signed a new account - Daikibo Industrials, a global leader in the manufacturing of heavy machinery, founded and headquartered in Tokyo, Japan.
 They needed assistance with a variety of problems and were impressed to find out Deloitte could help in all verticals.